CoffeeVampir3/Tverysky-Torch/README.md

-This has an implementation of the Tversky Layer that replaces linears as outlined by https://arxiv.org/pdf/2506.11035
+This has an implementation of the Tversky Layer that replaces linears as outlined by the excellent paper: https://arxiv.org/pdf/2506.11035

 Included in the TveryskyLayer.py is two versions, a `forward_bad_slow` and accompanying `tversky_similarity` which should only be used as conceptual examples.
 Use the regular `forward` which has been vectorized in practice.